jadecobra/python_tdd_exercises/source/functions/functions_w_unittest.rst

 extract first, last class attributes
 *********************************************************************************

+I want to use :ref:`class attributes<what is a class attribute?>` to remove repetition from the tests.

 * I go back to the terminal_ where the tests are running

 * I add :ref:`class attributes<what is a class attribute?>` for ``'first'`` and ``'last'``